 Eligible people would normally be in receipt of a social welfare or health service executive payment.
 However, there is no automatic entitlement to such payments.

-ENPs are payable at the discretion of the department’s representative taking into account the requirements of the legislation and all the relevant circumstances of the case.
+Exceptional Needs Payments are payable at the discretion of the CWS officer taking into account the requirements of the legislation and all the relevant circumstances of the case.

 You may be eligible for an Exceptional Needs Payment if: